jingwu6/jingwu6.github.io/_pages/about.md

 News
 ======

+**July 2023** Our paper "Hallucination Improves the Performance of Contrastive Learning" has been accepted by ICCV.

+**July 2023** Our paper "GenCo: An Auxiliary Generator from Contrastive Learning for Enhanced Few-Shot Learning in Remote Sensing" has been accepted by ECAI.

 **May 2023** I'll join Amazon as an intern of Applied Research Scientist this summer.

 **April 2023** Our paper "Optimizing Crop Management with Reinforcement Learning and Imitation Learning" has been accepted by IJCAI. [(Paper Link)](https://arxiv.org/pdf/2209.09991.pdf)